-3 Common Myths of Drug and Alcohol Rehab.
 Going into a drug or alcohol rehab program can provide assistance to overcome an addiction.
-Although the treatment programs available in rehab are helpful, myths have developed that make it easy to assume that it will not help in the recovery process.
-Fortunately, recognizing the most common myths will make it easier to understand how rehab works and find the right type of program for a personal recovery.
+Although the treatment programs available in rehabilitation centers are helpful, myths of rehab have developed that make it easy to assume that it will not help in the recovery process.
+Fortunately, recognizing the most common myths of rehab will make it easier to understand how rehab works and find the right type of program for a personal recovery.

 1. Rehab Programs Are All The Same

-A common drug and alcohol rehab myth is that the programs are all the same.
+A common myths of rehab is that the programs are all the same.
 The assumption that rehab offers only the same treatment options and does not have any variety is a myth.
 Rehab programs can take many different forms and the recovery options can vary.

 Short Term Options